javierforero/Blocmetrics/README.md

-Blocmetrics is a web analytics tracking service.
+Metrics is a web analytics tracking service.

 This website offers some key features:
 1. A client-side JavaScript snippet that allows a user to track events on their website.